cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 When we know that DL models can help us to annotate data faster, the next question is how to use them?
-In CVAT all such DL models are implemented as serverless functions for [nuclio][nuclio-homepage] serverless platform.
+In CVAT all such DL models are implemented as serverless functions for the [Nuclio][nuclio-homepage] serverless platform.
 And there are multiple implemented functions which can be found in [serverless][cvat-builtin-serverless] directory such as `Mask RCNN`, `Faster RCNN`, `SiamMask`, `Inside Outside Guidance`, `Deep Extreme Cut`, etc.